ainaraguerraf/final-project-ironhack-data/README.md

 ---
-# Brand statement of the recommender: Mood Travel Spain
+# 🖼️ The brand: Mood Travel Spain
+Everything on this project was wrapped up in the brand "Mood Travel Spain".

 ![image](https://github.com/ainaraguerraf/final-project-ironhack-data/assets/115892160/93b33387-ad53-4a91-a545-b88fe0cd6a6f)

+---

+# 🪄 Recommender usage examples